xitrum-framework/xitrum-doc/guide/action_view.rst

 template, because they're already used:

 * "context": for Sclate utility object, which contains methods like ``unescape``
-* "helper": for the current controller object
+* "helper": for the current action object

 CoffeeScript
 ~~~~~~~~~~~~